 Eligible applicants must be DPhil/PhD students enrolled at Oxford University who are in their 3rd or 4th year of doctoral training in a field relevant to EIT Health (see www.eithealth.eu).
 This can include any medical, social, IT or technical research which is applicable to the objectives of EIT Health in promoting healthy living and active ageing.

 - a brief summary of the candidates innovative research idea or discovery (max 250 words)

-- a supporting letter or email from the DPhil/PhD supervisor detailing excellent progress towards thesis submission in 2017, date of completion of doctoral funding, strong support for the applicant, the proposal objectives and (if applicable) confirming approval from the head of department (the applicant must remain with the PhD group or team)
+- a supporting letter or email from the DPhil/PhD supervisor detailing excellent progress towards thesis submission, date of completion of doctoral funding, strong support for the applicant, the proposal objectives and (if applicable) confirming approval from the head of department (the applicant must remain with the PhD group or team)

 - a copy of the certificate obtained after completion of the quick, fun and easy on-line (UK government) training course on intellectual property (http://www.ipo.gov.uk/blogs/iptutor/).

-Please note: Missing components will result in the application being rejected.
+Proposals must be submitted using the online application form.
+Please note that missing components will result in the application being rejected.